Bhagwan Valmiki Tirath Sthal

 Bhagwan Valmiki Tirath Asthan is temple panorama complex and an important historical monument of Valmikis located at Bhagwan Valmiki Tirath road of Amritsar city.
-Since 1 December 2016, it has an 8-foot-tall 800-kg gold-plated idol of Sage Valmiki in main section.
+Since 1 December 2016, it has an 8-foot-tall 800-kg gold-plated murti of Sage Valmiki in main section.
+Formerly known as Ram Tirath, the location was renamed after Balmiki in 2016, a sign of the successful appropriation and reclamation of the site by the Balmiki community.

 Mythology

 Bhagwan Valmiki Tirath Asthan, dedicated to Valmiki, is situated 11 km west of Amritsar on Amritsar Lopoke road.
 As per regional tradition, the Hindu temple dates back to the period of the events of the epic Ramayana, identified as the location of the ashram of the sage.
 According to legend, this is the site where the sage gave shelter to Sita, wife of Rama, after the deity decided that she not return to Ayodhya.
 The place is also considered to be the birthplace of Lava and Kusha, the twin sons of Rama.

 Management

 Bhagwan Valmiki Tirath Asthan is managed and maintained by Valmiki Tirath Development Board.
 There was dispute regarding the management of site between Mahant Baldev Giri and Mahant Malkeet Nath of the Bhagwan Valmiki Dhuna Sahib Management Trust.
 In 2013, Punjab Police was deployed at the site, due to tension between Mahants and Valmikis.
 On 9 September 2014, Punjab government failed to restore the possession of Dhuna Sahib and two other sites at the ancient shrine to mahant Baldev Giri on court orders.
 On 11 September 2014, Police with the help of Border Security Force broker a compromise between the two parties.